-Who can apply?
+Who can apply

-To be eligible for this funding under Strand 1 your organisation must:
+To be eligible for this funding under Strand 3 your organisation must:

 - Be a registered charity that specifically supports Armed Forces communities, that has been registered for at least three years at the time of your application. - Specifically supporting Armed Forces communities means that your charitable objectives clearly state that you support people from Armed Forces communities.
-We refer to these types of organisations as "Armed Forces charities" within this guidance. - Have demonstrable experience in providing mental health clinical support and treatment to veterans.
+We refer to these types of organisations as "Armed Forces charities" within this guidance. - Have at least three years of experience in delivering complex and engaging volunteering programmes for veterans across the United Kingdom.